What is your food philosophy?

 I believe all supplements are very much secondary to foods, as the health benefits provided by a healthy diet far outweigh even the best nutritional supplements on the market.
 I do take a food-based multivitamin regularly as well as a good quality probiotic for optimal gut health, but ultimately I believe that nutritional supplements are a very individual thing and always encourage people to see a nutritionist who can help guide them.

 What kitchen equipment do you use?

-We have a pretty small kitchen so naturally I take a very minimalist approach when working in my kitchen.
+I take a very minimalist approach when it comes to equipment in my kitchen.
 I’m all about versatile and easy-to-use kitchen equipment and don’t actually have that much stuff in my kitchen, but everything I do have I use often and usually for a variety of things.
 My favourite kitchen appliance is without a doubt my Vitamix, which I use every single day for so many different things (smoothies, nut butters, nut milks, dressings and baking).
-Other favourites include my small food processor, hand held mandoline vegetable slicer, and my ceramic dutch oven, which is perfect for soups & stews.
+Other favourites include my food processor, hand held mandoline vegetable slicer, and my ceramic dutch oven, which is perfect for soups & stews.